cloudbees-days/cloudbees-field-workshops/labs/rollout-cac/rollout-cac.md

   <p><img src="images/app-integrations.png" />
 3. In GitHub, select to integrate the Rollout GitHub app with your created repository.
 <p><img src="images/github-app.png" />
-4. After clicking **Install**, you will be redirected back to the CloudBees Rollout dashboard to select your app and the repository
+4. After clicking **Install** you will be redirected back to the CloudBees Rollout dashboard to select your app and the repository
 <p><img src="images/github-rollout-confirmation.png" />
 5. Click connect and you are done